Banana freckle

 The Phyllosticta cavendishii strain of banana freckle was first detected on Dwarf Cavendish bananas in the Batchelor – Rum Jungle region in May 2022.

-It has since been detected in Middle Point, Fly Creek, Tiwi Islands, Marrakai, Humpty Doo, Girraween, Herbert, McMinns Lagoon and Howard Springs.
+It has since been detected in Middle Point, Fly Creek, Tiwi Islands, Marrakai, Humpty Doo, Girraween, Herbert, McMinns Lagoon, Howard Springs and Bees Creek.

 If you are in the Darwin, Palmerston and rural areas, call the National Banana Freckle Response team for a banana health check on 08 8999 2136 or email bananafreckle.nt@nt.gov.au.